 Joseph Effect signifies almost-trends or dependence.
 Mandelbrot named it after Joseph’s interpretation of Pharaoh’s dream that seven years of famine would follow seven years of prosperity.
 Any data point in a given time series is more likely to be a part of a trend than it is to be random.
 If a place has been suffering drought-like conditions, it’s quite likely that those conditions will persist.
 A huge jump in a stock today could continue to echo down the succeeding days’ trading, in the words of Mandelbrot.

 Noah Effect characterizes the inherent turbulent nature of stock markets.
 The destructive yet transient events like the great flood of the old.
 The Black Monday of October 19, 1987, is a case in point when Dow Jones Index slipped by 22% in a single day.
 Many thought it was the onset of another great depression.
 Instead, the markets bounced back sooner than expected.

-In a rather contradictory assertion, Mandelbrot rules out the theory of chance governing the stock prices.
-To him, it’s all cause-and-effect – something that is easy to work out afterwards, but difficult to forecast beforehand.
-However, our inability to fathom out which factors influence prices in the ‘real time’ necessitates the reliance on probability to make further forecasts.
+In a rather contradictory assertion, Mandelbrot rules out chance governing the stock prices.
+He declares it’s all cause-and-effect.
+Something that is easy to work out afterwards, but difficult to forecast beforehand.
 The world of finance, remarks Mandelbrot, is like a black box.
 You can only draw inferences as to whether the input A actually produces the output Z and vice-versa.

-Mandelbrot, by his own account, never accepted the received wisdom hands down and neither should we.
+Mandelbrot never accepted the received wisdom hands down and neither should we.
 All his work in the field of economics and finance flows from observations he made as an investor and a researcher.
-In the last chapter of the book, he encapsulates all his contrarian wisdom into ten heresies of finance – a must read for any investor.
+In the final chapter of the book, he encapsulates his contrarian wisdom into ten heresies – a must read for any investor.